vsavkin/large-monorepo/README.md

 ## Found an issue?
 Send a PR.

 If you find any issue with the repo, with the benchmark or the setup, please send a PR.
+The intention isn't to cherry pick some example where Turbo doesn't do well because of some weird edge case.
+If it happens that the repo surfaces some edge case with how turbo works, send a PR, and let's fix it.
+We tried to select the setup that Turbo should handle well (e.g., Next.js apps).
+The repo doesn't use any incrementality which Nx is very good at.
+We did our best to make it fair.